On this page:

 - colon – the main working area of the large bowel, the colon takes up most of the large bowel's length and has four parts: ascending colon, transverse colon, descending colon and sigmoid colon

 - rectum – the last 15–20 cm of the large bowel.

-The anus This is the opening at the end of the bowel.
+This is the opening at the end of the bowel.
 During a bowel movement, the anal muscles relax to release faeces.
-Anal cancer is treated differently to bowel cancer: see Understanding Anal Cancer.
+Anal cancer is treated differently to bowel cancer, see Understanding Anal Cancer.

 How common is bowel cancer?

 Bowel cancer is the third most common cancer affecting people in Australia.
-It is estimated that about 15,250 people are diagnosed with bowel cancer every year.
-About one in 21 men and one in 31 women will develop bowel cancer before the age of 75.
+It is estimated that about 15,500 people are diagnosed with bowel cancer every year.
 It is most common in people over 50, but it can occur at any age.
-1